DharshanK007/coral-ai/README.md

 > By replacing a **16–26 day** manual analysis cycle costing **$5,100–$8,400** with a fully automated pipeline completing in under **90 minutes at under $15**, the platform delivers a **~280× acceleration** and **~99.8% cost reduction** per cycle — while expanding spatial coverage to **334,890 grid cells** across **4 integrated data sources**, with monitoring frequency increasing from bi-monthly to **every 6 hours**.
 >
-> At scale, this translates to annual savings of approximately **$61,000–$100,000** in analyst cost alone, while enabling proactive ecological threat detection — including coral bleaching, algal blooms, and food web disruption — that was previously **operationally infeasible** at this resolution and frequency.
+> At scale, this translates to annual savings of approximately **$61,000–$100,000** in analyst cost alone, while enabling proactive ecological threat detection — including coral bleaching, algal blooms, and food web disruption — that was previously **operationally infeasible**